 Marine Equipment Directive (MED)

 The European Directive for Marine Equipment (96/98 EC) was ratified on 30 June 1998 and came into force on 1 January 1999.
+The current Directive is 2014/90/EU.
 The purpose of the Marine Equipment Directive (MED) is to enhance safety at sea and the prevention of marine pollution through the uniform application of the relevant international instruments relating to marine equipment for which EC-type approval certificates are issued.